 The general rules and regulations for e-bikes in the Netherlands, which would apply to Rotterdam, are as follows:

-- Speed Limit: Electric bikes, also known as pedelecs, are typically limited to a top assisted speed of 25 km/h.
-Once this speed is reached, the motor assistance cuts out, and it's all down to your pedaling power.
+- Speed Limit: Electric bikes are limited to a top assisted speed of 25 km/h.

 - Power Limit; The motor of an electric bike should not exceed 250 watts of continuous power.

-- Helmet and Protective Gear: In general, if the e-bike meets the criteria above, it is treated like a regular bicycle and there's no legal requirement to wear a helmet, although it is strongly advised for safety.
+- Helmet and Protective Gear: If the e-bike meets the criteria above, it is treated like a regular bicycle and there's no legal requirement to wear a helmet.

 - Road Rules: E-bike users must follow the same road rules as traditional cyclists.
 This includes using cycling paths, observing traffic signals and signs, not cycling on sidewalks, etc.